You were given your Voice for Free, how well are you using it?

 Just this week, two business professionals, Marsha in her 60’s and Katie in her 20’s, called for a voice consultation because at work both of their voices were being judged negatively.
 Marsha was accused of sounding overbearing, bordering on angry by the team that she managed and Katie was told by her boss that she sounded like a child of 12 and that this was undermining her credibility with her real estate clients.

-Why Everyone needs a Voice Analysis & a Personal Voice Coach
+Speaking voice coach explains Why Everyone needs a Voice Analysis & Personal Voice Coach

 A confident, clear, powerful voice is the key that enables you to persuade and influence.
 Whether you are a lawyer speaking to a jury, a mother with a 5 year old, a sales person closing a deal, a person running for political office, or a CEO speaking to his stake holders, your voice sends many vocal cues that make a huge difference on the impact you and your message have.